At Robin Shwedo Productions, we found our website had started growing to where it seemed almost overwhelming. What's a small business to do?

 Salt Creek Artworks

-Note: This photo (and video) documentary is far from finished; it's temporarily in the Archives section.
-Video documentary is tentatively to be finished in January, 2016.
+Note: This photo (and video) documentary is almost finished; it's temporarily in the Archives section.

 Salt Creek Artworks is a refurbished warehouse in south St. Petersburg, Florida.
 For years, it was used as a warehouse, but when the last business vacated the building in the early 1990s, the owner decided to build art studios in the huge building.
 Since 1993, artists have rented studios on a month-to-month basis.
 While many of the artists over the years have painted, there have also been sculptors, multimedia artists, and photographers, many with a decent-sized following.